RyanClementsHax/notes/cloud/aws/cloudFront.md

   - ELB in front of EC2
   - S3
 - caches at edge locations
-  - can customize caching at each edge locations
+  - can customize caching at each edge locations using lambda@edge
 - origin
   - the origin of all the files that the CDN will distribute
   - can be an S3 bucket, an EC2 instance, an ELB, or Route53